ruiokada/sublime-text-atomic-soft-tab-nav/README.md

     git clone https://github.com/ruiokada/sublime-text-atomic-soft-tab-nav.git "Atomic Soft Tab Nav"

-By default, Sublime Text does not visually distinguish tabs and soft tabs so it is recommended to set `draw_white_space` to `all` in your settings file:
+Sublime Text has a setting to visually distinguish tabs and soft tabs but it is not enabled by default.
+It is recommended to enable it by setting `draw_white_space` to `all` in your user settings file:

     {"draw_white_space": "all"}